Two operator splitting methods for three-dimensional stochastic Maxwell equations with multiplicative noise: Acknowledgments

 \section{Acknowledgments}

 The authors would like to express their appreciation to the referees for their useful comments and the editors.
-Liying Zhang is supported by the National Natural Science Foundation of China (No. 11601514 and No. 11971458), the Fundamental Research Funds for the Central Universities (No. 2023ZKPYL02 and No. 2023JCCXLX01), the Yueqi Youth Scholar Research Funds for the China University of Mining and Technology-Beijing (No. 2020YQLX03) and the Fundamental Research Funds for the Central Universities (2025 Basic Sciences Initiative in Mathematics and Physics).
+Liying Zhang is supported by the National Natural Science Foundation of China (No. 11601514 and No. 11971458), the Fundamental Research Funds for the Central Universities (No. 2023ZKPYL02 and No. 2023JCCXLX01) and the Yueqi Youth Scholar Research Funds for the China University of Mining and Technology-Beijing (No. 2020YQLX03), 2025 Basic Sciences Initiative in Mathematics and Physics.
 Lihai Ji is supported by the National Natural Science Foundation of China (No. 12171047).